tracim/tracim/backend/doc/setting.md

 ## Translation Feature

-Tracim has a feature allowing translation of Note and Comments through external translation service (only systran supported now)
+Tracim has a feature allowing translation of notes and comments through external translation service (only systran supported now)
 To enable it in config file:

 ```